vasyl1312/first_pet/README.md

 20. Fixing deploying, and hiding the type of error in the login page for more security
 21. All products-page show a mark on user's own products
 22. Add date to product
+23. Compare changes from update2 branch to main